 - Combined carbon or cementite

-Following are the important properties of cast iron which make it a valuable material for engineering purposes.
+Following are the important properties of cast iron that make it a valuable material for engineering purposes.

 - Low cost.